Doctor Who in the United States and Canada: Later syndication of the original series

 The first Canadian cable network to air Doctor Who was YTV which, from 1989 to the mid-1990s, aired all existing episodes of the series up to Season 26 in a weekday afternoon timeslot.
 The final two Sylvester McCoy seasons were aired in a separate evening time slot.

 The original Hartnell and Troughton-era episodes aired daily on the Canadian science-fiction channel Space (now known as CTV Sci-Fi Channel) following the channel's launch in late 1997; however the black and white episodes did not attract the hoped for viewership and were dropped after a year.

 In the 1990s, fewer PBS stations carried Doctor Who, although a few continued to broadcast the series.
 In the mid-1990s WXEL in West Palm Beach, Florida aired several episodes never before broadcast in America.

 By the early 2000s, only a small percentage of the 1980s-era tally of PBS stations still carried the program.
 In late 2004, the BBC began to stop sending any more episodes to PBS stations and not to renew current contracts as they expired.
-According to a report by the BBC, this was due to negotiations with commercial U.S. networks to broadcast the new series of Doctor Who.
+According to a report by the BBC, this was due to negotiations with commercial American networks to broadcast the new series of Doctor Who.
 This meant that PBS stations had only their in-house libraries of Doctor Who stories to draw on, and several public television stations stopped broadcasting the programme altogether.
 By early 2006, only Maryland Public Television and Iowa Public Television still aired the classic series.
 After it became clear that the Sci Fi Channel would not be purchasing the rights to the classic series, BBC Worldwide offered the show to American broadcast channels again.
 KBTC & KCKA in Washington State began broadcasting the show again in June 2006.

-On 19 December 2006 it was announced that BBC Worldwide and Vuze, Inc., a peer-to-peer technology firm, had a content agreement and that legal copies of several BBC series; including Doctor Who are to be distributed by Azureus' Zudeo software to its U.S. users sometime in the future.
+On 19 December 2006 it was announced that BBC Worldwide and Vuze, Inc., a peer-to-peer technology firm, had a content agreement and that legal copies of several BBC series; including Doctor Who are to be distributed by Azureus' Zudeo software to its American users sometime in the future.
 At present it is unclear whether the series covered by this agreement is the 'Classic' series, the 2005 series, or both.

 The classic series ran on the Canadian digital channel BBC Kids from 2001 until 2010 showing episodes from Jon Pertwee through Sylvester McCoy.

 American digital broadcast network Retro Television Network announced that they would begin airing the classic series weeknights from 8-9 PM ET beginning 4 August 2014.